 Maximum nucleotide distance that non-predicted, conserved starts can be away from the start of an ORF (the previous in-frame stop) in order for such starts to be considered an alternative to the predicted start.
-Recommend to use the default value.
+Recommend to use the default frac_AltConStart the first half of the ORF, etc. Recommended to use the default value.